 When Mudvayne’s Dig won the first ever MTV2 Award at the 2001 VMAs (beating Gorillaz, Alicia Keys, Jurassic 5, Craig David and India.Arie), the band went onstage to collect it dressed in matching white suits with bloody bullet holes in their foreheads.
 It was pretty disturbing, at an awards show that was most famous for Britney Spears dancing with a snake, and showed how mainstream nu-metal had gone.
 Just five days later, however, 9/11 happened, and a lot of aggressive music was blacklisted from radio play.

 Lynn Strait Of Snot Is Arrested Next To A Comically Oversized Toilet

 Snot would in all likelihood have been one of nu-metal’s biggest names if not for the tragically young death of lead singer Lynn Strait, who died in a car crash in 1998 at just 30.
 However, his most nu-metal moment probably came earlier that year, when he was arrested for indecent exposure on the Ozzfest tour after emerging fully nude from Limp Bizkit’s 13-foot prop toilet.

 Limp Bizkit Count Their Fucks

 Sometimes uncomfortable with how obnoxious they were, and sometimes just outright offensive, but Limp Bizkit were just showing off in Hot Dog – the first song on Chocolate Starfish And The Hot Dog Flavored Water.
-Fred Durst drops a huge amount of f-bombs, leading to the Shakespearean-level couplet ‘If I say fuck two more times / That’s 46 fucks in this fucked-up rhyme’.
-The final fuck-tally by three minutes fifty seconds?
-49.
+Fred Durst drops a huge amount of f‑bombs, leading to the Shakespearean-level couplet, ‘If I say fuck two more times / That’s 46 fucks in this fucked-up rhyme.’
+The final fuck-tally by three minutes 50 seconds?
+Forty-nine.

 Evanescence Have A Bad Rap Forced Upon Them